-The campaign to fundraise for the construction of a Spanish-language Catholic church in North Beach began as early as the 1870s.
-With a significant number of Spanish-speaking Catholics living in the Latin Quarter, Reverend Andres Garriga, the assistant pastor of St. Frances Assisi in North Beach, called for the creation of a church that would cater specifically to Spanish speakers and helped secure the plot of land on which Our Lady of Guadalupe was eventually built.
-The following excerpt from the Draft San Francisco Latino Historic Context Statement provides a concise building history for Iglesia de Nuestra Señora de Guadalupe, describing both the original 1875 building that was destroyed in the 1906 earthquake and fire, and the second iteration completed in 1912 (which is the subject of this nomination):
+It was perhaps this level of devotion to La Virgen de Guadalupe that motivated the Spanish-speaking community of San Francisco's Latin Quarter to name its new Catholic church after the saint.
+The campaign to fundraise for the construction of a Spanish-language Catholic church began as early as the 1870s.
+With a significant number of Spanish-speaking Catholics living in the Latin Quarter, Reverend Andres Garriga, the assistant pastor of St. Frances Assisi in North Beach, spearheaded the effort and helped secure the plot of land on which Our Lady of Guadalupe was eventually built.
+The following excerpt from the Draft San Francisco Latino Historic Context Statement provides a concise building history for Iglesia de Nuestra Señora de Guadalupe, describing both the original 1880 building that was destroyed in the 1906 earthquake and fire, and the second iteration completed in 1912 (which is the subject of this nomination):

 As the Italian enclave in North Beach continued to grow, Mexicans and other Latinos in the area began efforts to construct a new "Spanish Church," known as Nuestra Señora de Guadalupe ("Our Lady of Guadalupe"), which would serve as the most important Catholic church for Latinos for nearly a century.
-Indeed, the church can in many ways be considered the "mother church" for Spanish speakers in San Francisco.